Lori Nelson, 2017 Distinguished Alumnus

 Ken Dawson Little, 2009 Distinguished Alumnus

-His work—especially the steel armatures coated in real dollar bills (which by the way is cheaper than casting the piece in bronze)—has entered our visual lexicon and has been collected by institutions across the country incl. the Contemporary Museum in Honolulu, Nelson Gallery at the University of California at Davis, and Microsoft Corporation in Seattle.
-Our UMFA owns four of his works, and his 1984 “Wrinkle”, incorporating a taxidermy form of an antelope, is currently displayed with four other artists’ works in their education gallery.
-Finally, Ken Little has been the subject of two monographs that stamp his work as a valuable contribution to visual culture.
+His work—especially the steel armatures coated in real dollar bills (which by the way is cheaper than casting the piece in bronze)—has entered our visual lexicon and has been collected by institutions across the country including the Contemporary Museum in Honolulu, Nelson Gallery at the University of California at Davis, Microsoft Corporation in Seattle, and our UMFA owns four of his works.